pongasoft/vst-ab-switch/README.md

 Configuration and requirements
 ------------------------------
 This project is known to work on macOS High Siera 10.13.3 with Xcode 9.2 installed.
+It also has been tested on Windows 10 64 bits and Visual Studio Build tools (2017).
 It requires `cmake` version 3.9 at the minimum.
 Because it uses `cmake` it should work on other platforms but it has not been tested.

 Downloading the SDK
 -------------------